tikv/website/content/docs/5.1/deploy/configure/topology.md

 ## Declare the label hierarchy in PD

 The labels are hierarchical, for example, `zone > rack > host`.
-You can declare their hierarchy in the PD configuration file or `pd-ctl`:
+You can declare their hierarchies in the PD configuration file or `pd-ctl`:

 - PD configuration file:
     ```toml